mentos1386/cv/index.md

 ## About Me

-Working at [Bird Buddy](https://mybirdbuddy.com/) as Principal Engineer.
+Working at [DevRev](https://devrev.ai) as part of Cloud Engineering team.

-I have experience in designing and building self healing, scalable and low maintenance architectures as an Infrastructure Engineer as well as a Software Engineer.
-At Bird Buddy the _cloud_ manages 100.000's of IoT devices and processing more than 1M of images and videos per day.
+I have experience in designing and building self healing, scalable and low maintenance software architectures.

+In the past, i have worked at Bird Buddy, where I implemented the infrastructure and architecture of the whole cloud for 100.000's of IoT devices and processing more than 1M of images and videos per day.

-I'm also interested in improving developer experiences and tooling, observability and in general automation of processes to remove toil as much as possible.
+I'm also interested in improving developer experiences, tooling, observability and in general automation of processes to remove toil as much as possible.
 When starting new projects, I care about automated deployments, releases and ease of onboarding new people to the projects.

 I'm passionate about open source projects and communities.
-Interested in open web, open standards, free software, decentralized technologies...
+Interested in open web, open standards, free software and decentralized technologies.

+In my spare time I'm operating a distributed network of servers (at home and in various clouds) that come together as [tjo.space](https://tjo.space) product, that I offer to fammily and friends.
+I use it for learning purposes (clustering, networking, storage, selfhosting).
+As it's an actual service that other rely on, I operate it as if it would be an actual company.
+The interesting services are self hosted email that gmail and other users actually receive email from.

 ### Technologies and Programming Languages